gsinghjay/hccc-fastapi-sso/README.md

 *   **FastAPI:** A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 *   **Python 3.12:** The latest Python version, offering improved performance and syntax.
 *   **SQLAlchemy:** A powerful and flexible SQL toolkit and Object-Relational Mapper (ORM).
-*   **PostgreSQL:** A robust, open-source relational database system.
-We'll use separate databases for production and testing.
+*   **PostgreSQL:** A robust, open-source relational database system with dedicated test database support:
+    - Separate databases for development, testing, and production
+    - Automated test database setup and teardown
+    - Resource-limited test database container (0.5 CPU, 512MB RAM)
+    - Database healthchecks and proper isolation
 *   **OAuth2 with JWT Tokens:** Integrated directly into FastAPI for secure authentication and authorization.
 *   **CORS (Cross-Origin Resource Sharing):** Enabled to allow requests from different origins (e.g., your frontend).
 *   **Environment Variables:** Used for configuration, keeping sensitive data out of the codebase.